rhylso/rhylso/README.md

 # 👋 Hi there!
-- I am a 16 years old self-taught developer from the Philippines who loves to build stuff.
+- I am a self-taught developer from the Philippines who loves to build stuff.
 I also love to learn new technologies and build something that will be useful to other.

 ## 💻 Works & Projects